 · Describe conventional treatment plans for blood clot risk.

 · Describe the process to make informed clinical decisions about safe practice with clients at risk for blood clots.

 Ruth Werner is an award-winning educator, writer, and retired massage therapist with a passionate interest in massage therapy research and the role of bodywork for people who struggle with health.
-Her groundbreaking textbook, A Massage Therapist's Guide to Pathology was first published in 1998, and is now in its 7th edition, published by Books of Discovery.
-Werner is a columnist for Massage and Bodywork magazine and Massage New Zealand.
+Her groundbreaking textbook, A Massage Therapist's Guide to Pathology is now in its 7th edition and is published by Books of Discovery.
+Werner is a columnist for Massage & Bodywork magazine and Massage New Zealand.
 She teaches continuing education workshops all over the world and hosts the “I Have a Client Who …” podcast on the ABMP Podcast Network.
-Learn more at www.ruthwerner.com and on Facebook and Twitter @RWpathqueen.
+Reach her at www.ruthwerner.com.
 Learn more from Ruth Werner through ABMP's Pocket Pathology quick-reference app with key information on nearly 200 common pathologies!